MICHELLE: Hey, MJ! What’s orange and sounds like a parrot?

-MELINDA: *sigh* It’s true.
+MJ: *sigh* It’s true.
 I’m really a sucker for this kind of series, overall.
 I suspect I won’t be able to resist the final volume, even after this.

 So, our final selection for the week is something we both read.
 Would you like to introduce it?

 From the creator of Clean Freak, Fully Equipped (long-time readers might recall I talked about this series in the past) comes Jiu Jiu, an extremely generic and unfunny tale of a misanthropic demon hunter named Takamichi who has some angst that results in her ignoring the two half-human half-demon wolfish pups that have been placed in her charge until they turn three, whereupon they proceed to enroll in her high school and sleep nude in her bed.

 Over and over again, she leaves them behind for some reason, they whine, she realizes they care about her, or only want to protect her, or something like that.
 It’s all incredibly disjointed with disorienting shifts in time, and for the life of me, I cannot understand why a hot mess like this gets licensed but 7SEEDS does not.